"She is great, delightful to deal with and very competent. We will definitely be using her again."

 Monifa would like to expand her practice in the areas of forced marriage, FGM and surrogacy.

 Due to her background working with individuals lacking capacity Monifa has an interest in cases in the Court of Protection.
+She is looking forward to growing her practice in this area.

 Prior to joining Garden Court Monifa undertook her pupillage Four Brick Court.